 - not chewing gum

 - not eating hard candy

-- taking your time when eating and drinking
+- not eating and drinking too fast

-- consume smaller meals more often
+- consuming smaller meals more often

 - not eating foods with added artificial sweeteners

-- making sure dentures are too loose
+- making sure dentures are not too loose

 - not smoking

 - doing some physical activity

 If possible, a person may wish to take a walk after eating.
 The movement can promote the steady passage of gas through the gut, making episodes of flatulence less likely.